hg1722/fashionista/README.md

 Simple image preprocessing was performed on the dataset, including resizing all the images into squares (64px x 64px for the smaller variation and 256px x 256px for the larger images), and normalizing all the images between the range 0 and 1.

 We also limited the dataset in two different ways, one utilizing just apparel images and the other all types of fashion.
 For sake of simplicity in training the conditional GAN, we limited the apparel dataset to the top six subcategories of apparel and the top six base colors.
-For data utilizing all types of fashion, we limited the categories to topwear, bottomwear, and shoes, and the top three colors in the data.
+For data utilizing all types of fashion, we limited the categories to top-wear, bottom-wear, and shoes, and the top three colors in the data.

 ## Models